BadCash/worms3000/README.md

 run the game in your browser directly from your local computer.
 However, if you're not running the game via a PHP-enabled webserver the highscore feature won't be available since it uses AJAX and PHP to store and retrieve the highscores.

-**When installing the game on a webserver keep in mind that you have to make the highscores.txt file writable for PHP to be able to store the highscores!**
+**IMPORTANT NOTE: When installing the game on a webserver keep in mind that you have to make the highscores.txt file writable for
+PHP to be able to store the highscores!**